China orders Jack Ma to dispose of its media assets

-Beijing/New Delhi, March 16 (IANS) Taking its war against billionaire Jack Mas empire to a new level, the Chinese government has reportedly asked his conglomerate Alibaba to dispose of its media assets.
+Beijing/New Delhi: Taking its war against billionaire Jack Ma's empire to a new level, the Chinese government has reportedly asked his conglomerate Alibaba to dispose of its media assets.

 According to a The Wall Street Journal report citing people familiar with the matter, Chinese officials are more "concerned about the technology giant's sway over public opinion in the country".